open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/example.md

 linkTitle: Example
 weight: 20
 # prettier-ignore
-cSpell:ignore: distro instrumentor mkdir MSIE Referer Starlette uninstrumented virtualenv
+cSpell:ignore: distro instrumentor mkdir MSIE Referer Starlette uninstrumented venv werkzeug
 ---

 This page demonstrates how to use Python auto-instrumentation in OpenTelemetry.